 I Go Compact Kit

-If you’re searching for a compact, hard-shell first aid kit, this option from I Go is a cheap, easy pick-up.
-This 85-piece kit comes in a flexible but durable design with dimensions of 6 x 4.3 x 2.4 inches.
+If you’re searching for one of the best backpacking first aid kits with a compact, hard shell, this option from I Go is a cheap, easy pick-up.
+This 85-piece kit comes in a flexible but durable design with 6 x 4.3 x 2.4 inches dimensions.
 Ideal for ultralight backpackers that want first aid supplies but don’t want to add much additional weight, the I Go Compact Kit weighs just 0.56 pounds.

 The I Go Compact Kit offers great value and a compact design that won’t take up much space (whether in your backpack, car, home, or anywhere else you want to use it), but will guarantee you have the supplies you need when the moment arrives.

 Which of these, if any, is your go-to backpacking first aid kit?
 I want to know why you like what you use and what you’d like to be improved.
-Also, if you decide to purchase any of these kits after reading this review, I’d love to know how you like it once you’ve put it to use (hopefully just for a blister or scrape)!
+Also, if you decide to purchase any of these kits after reading this review, I’d love to know your review once you’ve put it to use (hopefully just for a blister or scrape)!

-I hope you’ve enjoyed this review of these backpacking first aid kits and I’d love to hear your feedback in the comments section below.
+I hope you’ve enjoyed this review of the best backpacking first aid kits and I’d love to hear your feedback in the comments section below.
 I’ll be quick to reply to any questions, comments, or concerns you feel like sharing!

 About The Backpack Guide